PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 should last approximately 10 days.
 This ignores the current drawn by the electric match when the cut-down is activated.

 ![Current_Draw.JPG](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/img/Current_Draw.JPG)

+### Do I need to be careful around the battery clips?

+Yes!
+The clips are of course conductive.
+If you place the circuit board battery-side down on a conductive surface **BAD THINGS WILL HAPPEN!**

 ### Have you tested it?